wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 <em>karma</em> to be worked out in the present life) and <em>agami</em> (the
 current <em>karma</em> the result of which will fructify in future).">karma</span>.
-It is essentially the witness as well as the residue of the accumulated experiences, the seat of memory, the connecting link (<span data-tippy-content="The connecting link between all beïngs.
+It is essentially the witness as well as the residue of the accumulated experiënces, the seat of memory, the connecting link (<span data-tippy-content="The connecting link between all beïngs.
 The string-like supporter of the manifested worlds, hence the pure consciousness which is the substratum of all beïngs. <em>Maharaj</em> uses the word for the accumulated